celikaylin/docker-quick-guide/images-and-containers.md

 ```
 docker build -t NEW_IMAGE_NAME:NEW_IMAGE_TAG .
 ```
-To assing a name and to the container
+To assing a name to the container
 ```
 docker run --name NEW_CONTAINER_NAME
 ```